joshuaalley/pols-209/index.md

 description: "Course Website for Pols 209 - 900 Fall 2019"
 ---

-This page has important information for POLS 209, section 900.
+This page has important information for POLS 209, section 900 in Fall 2019.
 Any adjustments to the schedule will appear here.

 ## Key Course Materials